DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/create-popular-reports/reports-with-visual-pdf-signature.md

     ![](../../../../images/pdf-signature-report-drop-rich-text.png)

-2. Double-click the control and insert text of the [DevExpress Website Terms of Use](https://www.devexpress.com/aboutus/legal.xml).
+2. Double-click the control and insert the [DevExpress Website Terms of Use](https://www.devexpress.com/aboutus/legal.xml) text.

     ![](../../../../images/pdf-signature-report-add-data-to-rich-text.png)